Cohen memoir casts him as ‘star witness’ against Trump

 “I confess I never really did understand why pleasing Trump meant so much to me,” Cohen adds.
 “To this day I don’t have the full answer.”

-Cohen says in the book that he stayed loyal to Trump for so long, despite the dirty work and volatile personality, because he wanted to stay close to his celebrity and power.
+Cohen says he stayed loyal to Trump for so long, despite the dirty work and volatile personality, because he wanted to stay close to his celebrity and power.

 “I was the canary in the coal mine for the millions of Americans who are still mesmerized by the power of Trump,” Cohen writes.